Facebook Pages Manager MCP server

 Stats

-This MCP server provides a comprehensive interface for automating and managing Facebook Page interactions through the Facebook Graph API.
-It allows you to create posts, moderate comments, fetch analytics, and more using a set of AI-callable tools.
+This project is a MCP server for automating and managing interactions on a Facebook Page using the Facebook Graph API.
+It provides tools to create posts, moderate comments, fetch post insights, and filter negative feedback that can be used with Claude or other LLM-based agents.

 Installation